chichieinstein/rustypfb/README.md

 ![Image Alt Text](/docs/DSSS.png)

 In both the cases, we see no aliasing artifacts, and no distortions in the reverted spectrum.
 By definition, this is perfect reconstruction!

-The Rust call signatures are self-documented in the ``channelizer`` crate.
-The ``examples`` directory here shows how both the forward and revert work.

-The forward channelizer process function has been benchmarked to attain a throughput of ``~763 Megasamples per second`` on a single NVIDIA A10 GPU core.

-In order to check things are running as required, the test written in the root of the ``channelizer`` crate creates channelized output.
-To do this, go to ``channelizer`` and just run

-``cargo test``

-One can visualize the output channogram by simply running the ``pytest_lib_visual.py`` script.

-To test that the reverse channelization is working as expected, run the ``revert_example.rs`` inside examples.
-To visualize the result, run ``pytest_revert.py`` to generate the png files linked here.

-All dependencies are listed in the Dockerfile included in the repo.